 In East Sussex:

-Run and fund a contact centre in Eastbourne for parents and children.
+Run and fund a contact centre in Eastbourne where estranged parents can meet their children.

 Maintain two seaside caravans offering free holiday accommodation in Winchelsea and Selsey to families under stress.